 Indications People take GABA as a supplement to try to improve mood, relieve anxiety, improve sleep, help with PMS, treat ADHD*.
 They may also take GABA to try to: relieve pain or discomfort from injuries, increase tolerance to exercise, lower blood pressure, burn fat, increase the growth of lean muscle mass.
 Limited studies have shown a possible link between GABA and lowered blood pressure.
 But research on GABA supplements is lacking.
 Researchers haven't confirmed whether or not it works for the many reasons people take it.
 It is not clear whether GABA taken as a supplement reaches the brain in large enough quantities to have an effect.
 There isn't a set dosage for GABA at this time.
 GABA

-Directions: Take one tablet by mouth every day without protein.
+Directions: Take one capsule by mouth every day without protein.

 Active Ingredients: Gamma Aminobutyric Acid (GABA) is a non-essential amino acid found mainly in the human brain and eyes.

 Warnings: Side effects.
 There has not been enough research to uncover the side effects of GABA supplements.
 Risks.
 Overall, there isn't enough information to be sure about the safety of GABA.
 For this reason, it's best to play it safe and not use GABA if you are pregnant or breastfeeding.
 Interactions.
 Not enough is known about how GABA may interact with drugs, foods, or other herbs and supplements.
 Be sure to tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications, foods, or other herbs and supplements.
 He or she can let you know if the supplement might raise your risks.